rdeits/LCMGL.jl/README.md

 This package provides Julia bindings for the [libbot lcmgl package](https://github.com/RobotLocomotion/libbot/tree/master/bot2-lcmgl), which allows OpenGL commands to be executed from a remote process using the [LCM](https://lcm-proj.github.io/) message passing system.
 It uses Julia's native C support to call directly into the `libbot2-lcmgl-client` library, so it should perform well with minimal overhead.

+To use LCMGL, you'll need a viewer capable of listening to and displaying the resulting drawing commands.
+The best LCMGL-capable viewer is the `drake-visualizer` app, which is part of the free [Drake](drake.mit.edu) robotics toolbox.

 # Usage

 Construct a named LCMGL Client with: